 Admin is entirely written in Java.
 It uses Swing GUI Components and JDBC to connect to databases.
-It has been succesfully tested with MySQL, InstantDB, Oracle, Empress, and PostgreSQL.
+It has been succesfully tested with MySQL, Derby, InstantDB, Oracle, Empress, MS SQL Server, and PostgreSQL.
 You can have a tree view of the RDBMS or pick a single instance to have a look at its metadata.
 It allows you to create, modify, and drop tables and to create indices on a table.
 The dynamic form makes it easy to enter data into a certain table, and the guided query makes it easy to retrieve data from a table and to export it.
 Java developers will probably enjoy the code generator doing an OO relational wrapper and a swing GUI for them.
+There is a tool with which SQL statements can be enriched with a few commands, generating a GUI to easily select data from a DB.
 You can also export and import data and transport it from one DBMS to another.

 |Tags||Database Front-Ends Software Development Code Generators|

 Release Notes: The login window now allows you to save all parameters to a file and to load parameters from previously saved files.
 A Jasper Report Viewer based on Jasper classes was integrated.
 Database Info has been extended.
 You can now set a table name filter pattern, and create files using Graphviz dot notation to visualise databases.
 SQL Monitor offers some helpers, accessed by pressing the middle mouse button within the pick list item window.

 Release Notes: This version has a new utility to import XML data files into an RDBMS table.
 The checkbox panels from data drilling now have a toggle button to select or unselect everything with one click.
 Some tests were done with Apache Derby and support was added for Derby for table creation.